Meli-Nzekele/DPG-Meetups-Next.js/README.md

 }
 ```

-7. Finally, we can retrive data from our collection as follows and turn it into an array for us to work with:
+7. Finally, we can retrieve data from our collection and turn it into an array for us to work with as follows:

 ```
 export async function getStaticProps() {